 \section{Observations and data products}

 The heart of the TESS satellite consists of four cameras with four 2K$\times$2K CCDs each that produce combined field of view (FOV) of 24$^{\circ}\times96^{\circ}$ \citep{Ricker2015}.
 Due to the large FOV, the angular resolution per pixel is only 21"/px.
 The part of the sky that is observed for two consecutive TESS orbits ($\sim 2\times 13.7$ days) around the Earth is called a 'sector'.
 After the observation of a sector is finished, the FOV moves 27$^{\circ}$ along the ecliptic for the next sector.
 The whole hemisphere is scanned in a 'cycle'.
-TESS avoids regions closer than 6$^{\circ}$ to the ecliptic plane to eliminate the disruptive light of the Solar system bodies and the Moon.
-This observing strategy means that the sectors overlap around the ecliptic poles (TESS Continuous Viewing Zone, hereafter 'TESS CVZ') providing almost uninterrupted observations with the time base of about 350\,days.
+TESS avoids regions closer than 6$^{\circ}$ to the ecliptic plane to eliminate the disruptive light of the Solar System bodies and the Moon.
+This observing strategy means that the sectors overlap around the ecliptic poles, the TESS continuous viewing zone (CVZ) providing almost uninterrupted observations with the time base of about 350\,days.
 Such data are the most suitable for investigations of stellar variability.

-The full frame images (FFIs) are downloaded each 30 minutes (long-cadence, from now on 'LC') providing photometry for all observed objects down to 16-17\,mag, while dedicated postage-stamp images (target pixel files, TPF) of selected targets being downloaded each 2 minutes (short-cadence, from now on 'SC').
-The TPF and the light curves processed by the TESS Science Processing Operations Center \citep[SPOC,][]{Jenkins2016} are available at the Mikulski Archive for Space Telescopes (MAST)\footnote{https://archive.stsci.edu/}.
-SPOC provides two kinds of photometric data - Simple Aperture Photometry (SAP) and Pre-search Data Conditioning SAP flux with long-term trends removed \citep[PDCSAP,][]{Twicken2010}.
-At MAST, also products from the Quick-Look Pipeline \citep[QLP,][]{Huang2020a,Huang2020b} with the 30-min sampling are available.
+The full frame images (FFIs) are downloaded every 30 minutes and serve as an input for a so-called long-cadence (LC) photometry that is provided for all observed objects down to 16-17\,mag.
+Dedicated postage-stamp images, target pixel files (TPFs), of selected targets are downloaded every 2 minutes.
+These data serve as an input for a so-called short-cadence (SC) photometry.
+The TPFs and the light curves processed by the TESS Science Processing Operations Center \citep[SPOC;][]{Jenkins2016} are available at the Mikulski Archive for Space Telescopes (MAST)\footnote{https://archive.stsci.edu/}.
+SPOC provides two kinds of photometric data -- simple aperture photometry (SAP) and pre-search data conditioning (PDC) SAP flux with long-term trends removed \citep[][]{Twicken2010}.
+At MAST, also products from the quick-look pipeline \citep[QLP;][]{Huang2020a,Huang2020b} with the 30-min sampling are available.